 was the acquisition of the renowned and respected Spring-Fed Holsteins

 from Nelson and Susie Hector, Swan Lake, NY.
 We will be forever

 indebted to this fine family for entrusting their entire herd to

 Wall Street Dairy.
 Spring-Fed Holsteins have been the foundation

 of our Holstein herd since beginning our dairy operation nearly

 3 years ago.
 We are confident that the addition of these tremendous

 animals will take us to the next level.

 Our Holsteins were most recently classified

-in February 2010 and we are very pleased and proud that our BAA
+in April 2011 and we are very pleased and proud that our BAA increased

 to freshened were scored Very Good-87, Very Good-86 and Very Good-83